aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/powerpoint-shapes/shape-animation/_index.md

 - PowerPoint Timing **Duration** matches the [Effect.Timing.Duration](https://apireference.aspose.com/slides/net/aspose.slides.animation/itiming/properties/duration) property.
 The duration of an animation (in seconds) is the total time it takes the animation to complete one cycle.
 - PowerPoint Timing **Delay** matches the [Effect.Timing.TriggerDelayTime](https://apireference.aspose.com/slides/net/aspose.slides.animation/itiming/properties/triggerdelaytime) property.

-To change the Effect Timing properties, please follow these steps:
+This is how you change the Effect Timing properties:

 1. [Apply](#apply-animation-to-shape) or get the animation effect.
 2. Set new values for the [Effect.Timing](https://apireference.aspose.com/slides/net/aspose.slides.animation/effect/properties/timing) properties you need.
 3. Save the modified PPTX file.

-This sample code demonstrates the operation:
+This C# code demonstrates the operation:

 ```c#
 // Instantiates a presentation class that represents a presentation file.